runeb/sanity-export-diff/README.md

   Usage
     $ sanity-export-diff <dataset path A> <dataset path B> <path>
   Options
-	  --studio-url-a URL to Content Studio for dataset A --studio-url-b URL to Content Studio for dataset B --help Show this help
+    --studio-url-a  URL to Content Studio for dataset A --studio-url-b  URL to Content Studio for dataset B --skip-drafts   Don't include drafts in the diff --help          Show this help
   Examples
     # Compare dataset 'production' with dataset 'staging' in project abcdef1
     # creating a webapp for visualizing the differences in web-files/